ringcentral/ringcentral-api-docs/docs/notifications/quick-start/pubnub/c-sharp.md

 When you are done, you will be taken to the app's dashboard.
 Make note of the Client ID and Client Secret.
 We will be using those momentarily.

-## Read an account users' presence status
+## Subscribe for push notification

 ### Create a Visual Studio project